yfrancis/plcrashreporter-bugsense/README.md

 This is the source code for the iOS version of the BugSense plugin.

-*Latest updates*: Compatible with iOS 4.0+.
+*Latest updates*: rev3: Compatible with iOS 4.0+.
 Provides accurate program counter offset for each line in the stacktrace.
 Bug fixes for possible misreportings.
 Improvements across the board.
 Major refactorings to support additional future functionality.

 *Issues*: https://github.com/bugsense/plcrashreporter-bugsense/issues

 *Note*: The source code/project works best with Xcode 4.2 and LLVM 3.0.
+Uses blocks extensively, but can be adapted to work with iOS 3.0 with some effort.
 The static library target builds with THUMB support disabled.
-Uses blocks extensively, but can be adapted to work with iOS 3.0 with some effort.

 ### Project status